 Learn More: Where to Stay in Tenerife for Hiking

-For an Authentic Holiday
+For a “non-Touristy” Holiday

 Keep in mind that January 1st and January 6th are holidays.
 All local restaurants and stores will be closed on both days.
 So if you want to stay in smaller villages and towns (like Arona, Vilaflor, etc…) during the first week of January, either stay in an apartment where you can cook for yourself on these holidays.
 Or, plan on driving to the closest tourist hub for food and meals.